 Director and Past President - Cara Gregory is a working Outdoor Environmental Educator at Nonquon and Duffin's Creek Environmental Education Centres, and past Naturalist with Ontario Parks.
 She is also President of Ontario Nature, having been our Ontario Nature Representative.
 She recently stepped down as NDN President after 3 years to focus on her Ontario Nature role, but will continue continue her involvement on the NDN board as a director.
 She also helps maintain the website.

 Director - Jay Thibert is an outdoor enthusiast, and past Facilitator of the Nonquon Environmental Education Centre.
 He brings a career of experience as an outdoor educator.
 Jay is chair of the Friends of Nonquon, whom NDN often partners with on Family events.

 Director - Mark Dorriesfield is a naturalist who grew up learning to bird in the Uxbridge area.
 After a number of years out of province participating in biological studies he has returned to Southern Ontario with a local ecologist position.
-Mark currently maintains our website.
+Mark currently maintains our website and Facebook page.